Cloud Sandbox System Design

 - Introduced Terraform-governed dual-endpoint model for control plane and execution API traffic separation.

-- Expanded engine scope into a mini Replit/Judge0-style platform with async queue-worker execution and tenant quota controls.
+- Expanded Cloud Sandbox scope into a mini Replit/Judge0-style platform with async queue-worker execution and tenant quota controls.

 - Added stronger sandbox controls: bounded runtime resources, idempotent job handling, and audit visibility.